Tech

 Googe Nest Hub Disappoints

 The Google Nest Hub is frustrating to use because I want to use it as an Android display, as I think I should, but instead it only provides a very narrow set of functions.
 The most obvious use for me is displaying a local weather radar, which is useful during weather events.
 A simple way Google could provide this is by enabling Radarscope to run on it.
-Today there is an ice storm moving through my area.

 I must be the only person who doesn’t care about ChatGPT.
 Ok, there may be a few others, but too few.